Genocs/genocs-library/README.md

 ## Persistence MongoDB

-Persistente MongoDB is the library that allows to persist data on MongoDB.
+Persistence MongoDB is the library that allows to persist data on MongoDB.

 ## Persistence Redis

-Persistente Redis is the library that allows to persist data on Redis database.
+Persistence Redis is the library that allows to persist data on Redis database.

 ## Query Builder